muratk5n/thirdwave/en/README.md

 ---

-Manchin was on Cuck Todd, says Biden *should* have a lot of regrets about how he handled classified docs. 😂 Biden got burned.
+Manchin was on Cuck Todd, says Biden *should* have a lot of regrets about how he handled classified docs. 😂 WH got burned.

 ---